HenryHXYao/-CarND-P4/writeup_report.md

 ---

 #### 3. Training Strategy
 * The sample data was splitted into training set(80%) and validation set(20%).
 The model was trained on the training set and validated on the validation set (code line 64).
-THe following is the training loss and
+The loss was selected to be the mean square error.
+The following is the training loss and validation loss with 10 epochs:

 ![alt text][image8]

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The training loss and validation loss were both low, therefore, the model didn't have the problem of overfitting and underfitting.

 * The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 63).
-* The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+* The model was finally tested by running it through the simulator and the [results](https://github.com/HenryHXYao/CarND-P4/blob/master/video.mp4) showed that the vehicle could stay on the track.